Resources for Political Science Research

 To find articles on your topic, search through the library’s databases listed below.

-- Academic Search Premier: A great starting point for research on any topic.
+- Academic Search Complete: A great starting point for research on any topic.

 - JSTOR: provides access to the full text of hundreds of scholarly journals from the first volume up until five years ago.
 Our library subscribes to the Arts and Sciences II and II and Life Sciences collections.